Our UK third party interventions practice

 Deba Das, partner in our Disputes group, says "I have advised on 16 interventions, from my time as a trainee to the present.
 These cases have been some of the most rewarding aspects of my career to date, and have made me a better lawyer.
 In particular, as a junior, this work gave me early access to clients, counsel, case strategy and oversight of every stage of litigation from start to finish, and experience of courts from the High Court to the UK Supreme Court and European Court of Justice.
 I’m proud that through our interventions work, Freshfields has made a meaningful contribution to protecting fundamental rights and upholding the rule of law in the UK and beyond."

-Ramya Arnold, associate in our Disputes group, adds "What I love about working on interventions is how rewarding it can be to use my litigation skills to advise and represent NGOs that support some of the most vulnerable individuals in the country.
+Ramya Arnold, senior associate in our Disputes group, adds "What I love about working on interventions is how rewarding it can be to use my litigation skills to advise and represent NGOs that support some of the most vulnerable individuals in the country.
 I’ve learnt a huge amount from working with experts at the NGOs we advise about how UK law and policy has affected such disenfranchised groups.
 It's been a privilege to play a part in a series of high-profile cases which have made a real and systemic difference to protections for survivors of torture and human trafficking."

 Recent examples of our work include: